zegetech/zegetech.github.io/_posts/2019-03-07-setting-up-rails-tdd.md

 Code is bound to have bugs.
 The process of debugging is made easy with the right tools.

 1. [Pry-byebug](https://github.com/deivid-rodriguez/pry-byebug) Extends the functionality of the Pry and Byebug gems.
-With pry-byebug you’re able to implement step-by-step code debugging by setting breakpoints.
-Pry-byebug allows you to set console (IRB or Rails console) break points so you can check how a piece of code is executed at a certain point.
+With pry-byebug, you’re able to implement step-by-step code debugging by setting breakpoints.
+Pry-byebug allows you to set console (IRB or Rails console) breakpoints so you can check how a piece of code is executed at a certain point.

-## Authentication and Authorization

-There are programmers who prefer writing their own authentication and authorization code, but then there are those who prefer to use ready made tools that offer the same functionality.

-1. [Devise](https://github.com/plataformatec/devise) A modular gem that offers a wide range of funtions out of the box, from authentication, authorization to password resseting.
-It flexible and allows developers to only use what they want.
-2. [devise-jwt](https://github.com/waiting-for-dev/devise-jwt) A devise extension for token based authentication in rails applications.
-3. [Rolify](https://github.com/RolifyCommunity/rolify) A Roles library without any authorization enforcement supporting scope on resource object.

 ## Security